SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 #### levels of stress

-The level of stress is the feature category indicating relative strength of the stress.
+The level of stress is the fcategory indicating relative strength of the stress.
 The level of stress typically has the values primary, secondary.

 ##### IPA